saeedizade/Onto-Generate-2024/README.md

 ## GPT-4 hyperparameters
 Our work used GPT-4 API version 1106, with the model's hyperparameters (frequency\_penalty, presence\_penalty, and temperature) set to zero.
 In fact, these hyperparameters manage the model's output.
 The frequency\_penalty penalizes frequently seen words during training, while the presence\_penalty penalizes words present in the current context when generating the next token.
 High temperature forces the model to be creative.
+This is to make sure if a prefix/class/property is defined in the ontology, in the future, LLM can use it again and not penalized.